k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 ---
 title: "Reaper for Apache Cassandra® web interface for Cassandra repairs"
 linkTitle: "Reaper UI for repairs"
-weight: 3
-description: |
-  Use the Reaper for Apache Cassandra (Reaper) web interface for repairs.
+description: "Use the Reaper for Apache Cassandra (Reaper) web interface for repairs"
 ---

 Repairs are a critical anti-entropy operation in Apache Cassandra&reg;.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
 K8ssandra provides the Reaper web interface that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.